 \section{Introduction}

 A \textit{graphon} is a symmetric measurable function $W : [0,1]^2 \to [0,1]$, that is, $W(x,y) = W(y,x)$ for all $x,y \in [0,1]$.
 Graphons arise as limit objects of sequences of large graphs and have attracted significant attention in recent years.
 They form a powerful bridge between combinatorics and analysis and have found applications across a range of disciplines, including statistical physics, probability, and statistics; see, for example, \cite{borgs2008convergent,borgs2012convergent,bmpotts,chatterjee2013estimating,chatterjee2011large}.
-For a comprehensive exposition of the theory of graph limits, we refer to Lov\'asz \cite{lovasz2012large}.
+For a comprehensive exposition of the theory of graph limits, we refer to \cite{lovasz2012large}.
 Graphons also provide a natural probabilistic model for generating inhomogeneous random graphs, which generalize the classical (homogeneous) Erd\H{o}s--R\'enyi random graph, where edge probabilities vary across vertex pairs according to the underlying graphon (see \cite{bollobas2007phase,diaconis1981statistics,lovasz2006limits,boguna2003class} among others).

 Random graphs generated from a graphon model produces dense graphs, which have $O(n^2)$ edges with high probability.
 In contrast, many real-world networks, arising from social, biological, and technological applications, are observed to be sparse.
-To model such sparsity, the \emph{sparse graphon model} has been proposed, which introduces a sparsity parameter $\rho_n$ for controlling the edge density~(see \cite{bickel2011method,bickel2009nonparametric,klopp2017oracle,lunde2023subsampling} references therein):
+To model such networks, the \emph{sparse graphon model} has been proposed, which introduces a parameter $\rho_n$ to control the edge density~(see \cite{bickel2011method,bickel2009nonparametric,klopp2017oracle,lunde2023subsampling} references therein):

-\begin{defn}[Sparse graphon model] Given a sparsity parameter $\rho_n \in (0, 1)$ and a graphon $W$ with $\int_{[0, 1]^2} W(x, y) \mathrm d x \mathrm dy > 0$, the {\it $W$-random graph with sparsity $\rho_n$} on the vertex set $[n] := \{1, 2, \ldots, n\}$, hereafter denoted by $G(n, \rho_n, W)$, is obtained by connecting the vertices $i$ and $j$ with probability $\rho_n W(U_i, U_j)$, independently for all $1\leq i < j \leq n$, where $\{U_{i}: 1 \leq i \leq n\}$ is a sequence of i.i.d. $U[0, 1]$ random variables. \end{defn}
+\begin{defn}[Sparse graphon model] Given a sparsity parameter $\rho_n \in (0, 1)$ and a graphon $W$ with $\int_{[0, 1]^2} W(x, y) \mathrm d x \mathrm dy > 0$, the {\it $W$-random graph with sparsity $\rho_n$} on the vertex set $[n] := \{1, 2, \ldots, n\}$, hereafter denoted by $G(n, \rho_n, W)$, is obtained by connecting the vertices $i$ and $j$ with probability $\rho_n W(U_i, U_j)$, independently for all $1\leq i < j \leq n$, where $\{U_{i}: 1 \leq i \leq n\}$ is a sequence of i.i.d. $U([0, 1])$ random variables. \end{defn}